MarianaNik/MarianaNik/README.md

 My technical skills include low and high fidelity wireframes, mockups, and prototypes within figma, as well as a basic understanding of html, css and javascript.
 I'm also well versed in user research including analyzing quantitative and qualitative data to pinpoint user frustrations in currently used platforms.

-In my free time, I mainly see family, read fiction, and travel.
+In my free time, I mainly spend time with family, read fiction, and travel.

 Get in touch with me: